Sylviida

-Sylviida (formerly superfamily Sylvioidea) is a parvorder of passerine birds, one of at least three major clades within the Passerides along with the Muscicapida and Passerida.
+Sylviida is a parvorder of passerine birds, one of at least three major clades within the Passerides along with the Muscicapida and Passerida.
 It contains about 1300 species including the Old World warblers, Old World babblers, swallows, larks and bulbuls.
 Members of the clade are found worldwide, but fewer species are present in the Americas.

 Systematics

 The superfamily Sylvioidea was first proposed in 1990 in the Sibley–Ahlquist taxonomy of birds based on DNA–DNA hybridization experiments.
 More recent studies based on comparison of DNA sequences have failed to support the inclusion of some families such as Certhiidae (treecreepers), Sittidae (nuthatches), Paridae (tits and chickadees) and Regulidae (goldcrests and kinglets) but instead support the addition of Alaudidae (larks).

 Some of the families within the Sylvioidea have been greatly redefined.
 In particular, the Old World warbler family Sylviidae and Old World babbler family Timaliidae were used as wastebin taxa and included many species which have turned out not to be closely related.
 Several new families have been created and some species have been moved from one family to another.